Baeyung/HCI_Project/README.md

 The first milestone was to do user analysis, task analysis, and domain analysis
 # Milestone 2
 The second milestone was about creating the persona's, making wireframes in different manner and then analyzing and creating story boarding for the wire frames
+# Milestone 3
+In second Milestone we created high fidelity prototype that is Interactive and user can perform actions.
+It is not the exact replica of the final product but somewhat similar.